tjapit/quartz/content/fleets/202510062232-hg-gj:-post-post-mortem.md

 > writing this.
 Neurotypical individuals be warned, lots and lots of tangents.

 Reviews from generous playtesters are coming in and yep, it's as I'd feared.
-The tutorial was not too... tutorial-y.
-It was trade off that I was already aware of, which I made during the last week of the jam.
-I only had a couple of days left and I barely had a story put together, lots of assets not drawn, an incomplete battle system, suffice to say: barely a game.
+The tutorial was not too... *tutorial-y*.
+It was trade off that I was already aware of, which was made during the last week of the jam.
+I only had a couple of days left and barely a story put together, lots of assets not drawn, an incomplete battle system, suffice to say: barely a game.

 I mean, even the bossfight was last minute!!
 I'm the most surprised that it was